socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 See this [SATURN 2013 BoF session report](http://www.sei.cmu.edu/library/assets/presentations/zimmermann-saturn2013.pdf) for a cost-benefit discussion and open research questions.

-Finally, there is a proposed for ["A Definition of Done for Architectural Decision Making"](https://ozimmer.ch/practices/2020/05/22/ADDefinitionOfDone.html).
+Finally, there is a proposal for ["A Definition of Done for Architectural Decision Making"](https://ozimmer.ch/practices/2020/05/22/ADDefinitionOfDone.html).

 ### Data Provenance